derolli1976/ChassisManager/README.md

 - Import the project in Visual Studio by browsing and importing the specific project solution file.
 We have tested this on both Visual Studio 2012 Ultimate and Visual Studio Express versions.

-- Build the project in Visual Studio by going to menu->BUILD->Build Solution.
+- Build the project in Visual Studio by going to menu->BUILD->Build Solution or Ctrl+Shift+B.

 - After successful build, the project executable is created under a newly created sub-directory called 'bin' (under the parent project directory).